anapgsilva/movie_library/README.md

 Once the user has movies in, these movies can then be searched or listed by movie, genre, actors or directors.
 There is also a feature that suggests movies to the user, depending on their genre, actor and/or director input.

-## Screenshot of Log In
+## Log In

 <img src="https://anapgsilva.github.io/movie_library/app/assets/images/Login_page.png" width="300">

-## Screenshot of Libraries
+## Libraries

 <img src="https://anapgsilva.github.io/movie_library/app/assets/images/Create_libraries.png" width="300">

-## Screenshot of Add Movie
+## Add Movie

 <img src="https://anapgsilva.github.io/movie_library/app/assets/images/Add_movie.png" width="300">

-## Screenshot of Menu
+## Menu of your lists (movies, actors, genres and directors)

 <img src="https://anapgsilva.github.io/movie_library/app/assets/images/Lists_menu.png" width="300">

-## Screenshot of Search
+## Search your lists

 <img src="https://anapgsilva.github.io/movie_library/app/assets/images/Search_lists.png" width="300">

-This is an application mainly built on Ruby on Rails 6.0.0, using Postgresql as the database for Active Record.
+This application was built on Ruby on Rails 6.0.0, using Postgresql as the database for Active Record.
-And it includes the following add-ons:
+And it includes the following add-on gems:

 - bcrypt, for password encription;